How To Buy A Home In Minnesota And Wisconsin

 Financing is one of the most sensitive and variable aspects of the home buying process.
 Every buyer has different needs and different opportunities available to them.
 Your ability to buy and how much you can spend largely depends on what your current financial position is, so it’s crucial that you begin the financing process early on in your home-buying journey.

-If you’re ready to jump in with your Realtor® and immediately start looking at homes to buy, and you will need a loan to make the purchase, it’s a good idea to first talk with a mortgage broker (or a few).
+If you’re ready to jump in with your REALTOR® and immediately start looking at homes to buy, and you will need a loan to make the purchase, it’s a good idea to first talk with a mortgage broker (or a few).
 Find out what your credit is like and what your loan terms and buying power would be by asking to be “pre-approved” for a mortgage.
 That way your agent can help you find a home that meets your expectations and your price point.

 Evaluating your financial standing before looking at homes (or making an offer) will save you time, money, and potential heartache.
-If you haven’t already spoken with a loan officer, your Counselor agent can help you find a trustworthy lender who will take great care of you and offers programs most suited to your particular needs.
+If you haven’t already spoken with a loan officer, your eXp agent can help you find a trustworthy lender who will take great care of you and offers programs most suited to your particular needs.

 Once you’ve found a real estate agent you like and done your financial homework, the fun begins, and you can start looking for homes!
-Your Counselor agent has access to all the latest technology and tools to help you through the home buying process.
+Your eXp agent has access to all the latest technology and tools to help you through the home buying process.

 Your agent will work with you to search through available homes on the market and find options that fit your needs, wants, and budget.
-If you haven’t already communicated exactly what you want in a home to your Realtor®, now is the time to do it.
+If you haven’t already communicated exactly what you want in a home to your REALTOR®, now is the time to do it.

 Make sure you tell your real estate agent: